-Hi!
+Hello!
 My name is Maya Weeks.
-I’m a critical geographer, writer, and artist.
-My research focuses on oceans, pollution, gender, and, increasingly, wool production.
+I am a geographer, writer, and artist.
+My interdisciplinary research focuses on oceans, pollution, gender, and, increasingly, wool production.
 A more detailed biography of mine is below.

 Photo: Kris Daum

-Dr. Maya Weeks is a feminist political ecologist, writer, and artist from the rural Central Coast of California who works on environmental justice.
-She is a first-generation college student and holds her B.A. in Language Studies (Spanish) from the University of California in Santa Cruz and M.F.A. in Creative Writing (Poetry) from Mills College.
-She earned her Ph.D. in Geography at the University of California in Davis, where she wrote her dissertation on marine pollution as a form of economic violence using both qualitative and creative methods.
+Dr. Maya Weeks is a feminist political ecologist, writer, and artist.
+She works on oceans, pollution, gender, and biodegradable wool textile production and prioritizes community-engaged research and public scholarship.
+Maya is a first-generation college student and holds her B.A. in Language Studies (Spanish) from the University of California in Santa Cruz and her M.F.A. in Creative Writing (Poetry) from Mills College.
+She earned her Ph.D. in Geography with a dissertation on marine plastic pollution as a form of economic violence from a feminist environmental justice perspective at the University of California in Davis.
 Recent poetry has been published in Rabbit and recent nonfiction has been published in Zócalo Public Square.
 A record, Tethers, is out on Full Spectrum Records.
-She has recently exhibited at at Vague Research Studios and performed at Place Settings.
-She is the author of a poetry chapbook, How to Be on the Outside of Every Inside/How to Be Inside Every Outside (these signals press, 2016).
-Recent artist residencies include The Arctic Circle and Konstepidemin.
+She has performed and exhibited nationally and internationally, most recently at Place Settings and Vague Research Studios.
+Selected recent artist residencies include The Arctic Circle and Konstepidemin.
 She is an affiliated researcher at the University of California in Davis Feminist Research Institute and a lecturer at Rutgers University.
 She is a member of the Scientists' Coalition for an Effective Plastics Treaty and the Geographic Indigenous Futures Collaboratory.
-Maya loves to surf and is in training as a shepherd; she is an alum of Grazing School of the West, New Cowgirl Camp, and the Hopland Research and Extension Center’s shearing school.
-She is grateful to be a guest living and working on Northern Chumash and Salinan land.
+Maya loves to surf and is a beginning shepherd; she is an alum of Grazing School of the West, New Cowgirl Camp, and the Hopland Research and Extension Center’s shearing school.
+She is grateful to live and work on yak titʸu titʸu yak tiłhini Northern Chumash and Salinan land.

 Video: Kayla Burke